citation-style-language/documentation/specification.rst

     For the identifier of the item in the input data file, use ``citation-key`` instead

-citation-number
-    Index (starting at 1) of the cited reference in the bibliography (generated by the CSL processor)

 collection-title
     Title of the collection holding the item (e.g. the series title for a book)